-If you go licence-free, our radios will come with the new, extended 16 PMR 446 channels pre-programmed.
+If you choose licence-free, our radios will come with the new, extended 16 PMR 446 channels pre-programmed.
 Each of the 16 channels will be allocated a "random" privacy code "CTCSS" to avoid crosstalk with other teams.

-A 3-year licence is £ 75 to cover your team.
 We can assist in your licence application if required.